stephenogwere/coffee-around-the-world/README.md

    * I confirmed that this project is responsive, looks good and functions well on all standard screen sizes using devtools device toolbar.
    * I confirmed that navigation, header, main sections of all pages, footer and text are all readable and easy to understand.
    * I have confirmed that the signup form works well: rrquires entries in every field, will only accept an email in the email field, the submit button works and the link-page button on home page works and opens in a new browser tab to link to the signup page.
+   * All interractions work well.
+   * All external links open in a new browser tab.
  * Bugs
    * Solved bugs
  * Validator Testing